Are you a self-employed builder, decorator, electrician, heating engineer, or other role working in the construction industry?

 Our experts calculate how much you can borrow based on your daily rate of pay, rather than the profit you show the taxman after your expenses.
 They can also achieve a better level of borrowing, by placing your mortgage with a lender familiar with the CIS Scheme.

 Give us just five minutes of your time and we can show you how.

 Many of you may have become a CIS contractor only recently.

 Perhaps you changed trade or profession?
 Or perhaps a previous employer offered you better terms, or an enhanced salary if you’d switch to becoming a contractor.

 Most other brokers, and banks, struggle to find a mortgage suitable for someone who has a continuous record as a CIS contractor running for less than 12 months.
 But this isn’t a problem for our team.
 Where others may have failed you, we are confident we can find a suitable mortgage after you complete our free, no obligation telephone assessment.

-Based on our specialist understanding of the CIS Scheme, our expert mortgage advisors can present an air-tight case to the mortgage underwriters on your behalf.
+Based on our specialist understanding of the CIS Scheme, our expert mortgage advisers can present a good case to the mortgage underwriters on your behalf.

 It takes just a few minutes to calculate how much you can borrow.